AndrejOrsula/drl_grasping/README.md

 #### Texture Database

-The `DRL_GRASPING_PBR_TEXTURES_DIR` environment variable can be exported if ground plane texture should be randomized.
+`DRL_GRASPING_PBR_TEXTURES_DIR` environment variable can be exported if ground plane texture should be randomized.
 It should lead to a directory with the following structure.
-There are several databases with free PBR textures that you can use.
-Alternatively, you can clone [AndrejOrsula/pbr_textures](https://github.com/AndrejOrsula/pbr_textures) with 80 training and 20 testing textures.

 ```bash
 ├── ./ # Directory pointed to by `DRL_GRASPING_PBR_TEXTURES_DIR`